youknowriad/averroes/readme.txt

 == Description ==

-Averroes is a markdow editor capable of understanding and update Gutenberg blocks using markdown.
+Averroes is a markdonw editor capable of understanding and updating Gutenberg blocks using markdown.

 = Features =